 Please note that you may be required to attend an interview or to provide additional information to support your CV.

 Currently there are no requirements for re-assessment once registration has been granted, and you will remain on the Engineering Council register whilst you remain a member of a licensed body.
-Joining the register confirms your commitment to both the Engineering Council's Guidelines for Institutions' Codes of Conduct [new window] and the IET Rules of Conduct and your obligation to remain professionally competent through CPD.
+Joining the register confirms your commitment to both the Engineering Council's Guidelines for Institutions' Codes of Conduct [PDF, 80.15 kB] and the IET Rules of Conduct and your obligation to remain professionally competent through CPD.

-You may find answers to some of your questions in the:
+You may find answers to some of your questions in our frequently asked questions section.